mritunjaykumar/http-monitor/README.md

 ```
 java -jar target/http-monitor-0.0.1-SNAPSHOT.jar sample_csv.txt
 ```

+You can do `ctrl C` to finally exit the program.

 * `sample_csv.txt` is the file that contains all of the log data

 * application.properties file: